 2. Proper Screen Installation

 The proper screen tension will help you greatly prevent impact screen bounce back.
 For an amazing image install the screen so it is flat, however, also allow for some movement of the screen to avoid an install that is too tight or rigid.
-If you are experiencing issues, try removing a couple bungees from each side to reduce tension on the screen.
+If you are experiencing issues, try removing a couple bungees or loosening the releasable zip ties from each side to reduce tension on the screen.

 You may have one of our DIY Golf Simulator Enclosures or Pro Golf Enclosure Kits which are designed to be adjustable.
 It’s important to confirm the frame dimensions match the size specific diagram included in your kit.
-If the frame is bigger it is likely to cause the screen to be too tight.
+If the frame is bigger, it can cause the screen to be too tight.

 (Conversely, if you are seeing too many waves and ripples in the screen adjust the frame to increase the tension on the screen in such a way that it enhances flatness and avoids rigidity.
 Seeing a wave or two shouldn’t be a big deal, but it shouldn’t look unprofessionally sloppy either.)